asifkd012020/open-itg-aws_runbooks/budgets/Runbook.md

 <br>

-The grouping of permissions should be at minimum split into the following categories of permissions:
+The grouping of permissions should be at minimum split into the following categories of permissions, as CG uses AWS Organizations to manage our accounts:

 1. **Organization Management Account Owner**<br>
  Management account owner	The person or entity associated with an AWS Organizations management account.
 The management account pays for AWS usage that is incurred by a member account in an organization.
 Currently this role is reserved for the Platform Design Team.